Wiwi-CS/CalmCitySimulation/README.md

 # Calm City Simulation

-A performance mod for Cities: Skylines that reduces how often citizens and tourists make decisions.
+A performance-focused simulation mod for Cities: Skylines that reduces how often citizens and tourists make decisions.

+Instead of constant updates, the mod introduces a cooldown-based system that keeps the simulation responsive while significantly lowering CPU load.

 ---